Nusiq/brfunctions/README.md

 The project file is optional.
 You can just write all commands in one file and use that instead.

 # Some general rules on the construction of syntax
 *This part of the README is so that there is no need to repeat the same things many times.
-If you are reading the whole thing from top to bottom it can make a little sense to you but it should become more clear later.* **I highly recommend to read this section!**
+If you are reading the whole thing from top to bottom it can make a little sense to you but it should become more clear later.* **I highly recommend reading this section!**

 - All references and definitions of variables are surrounded with grave accent symbol ( `` ` `` ).
 - If something between grave accents starts with `/` its a definition, if not it's a reference do a value defined earlier.